jodal/comics/README.md

 originating back to 2007.
 However, as of 2021, the project isn't entirely
 dead: the project maintainer is still running his own instance with a number of regular users.
-There are no immediate plans for any new features, but there is a [roadmap](https://github.com/jodal/comics/projects/1) for getting Comics up and running on the latest dependency releases, with a modern and maintainable deployment setup.
+There are no immediate plans for any new features, but the project is up-to-date with recent releases of Python, Django, and other dependencies, with a modern and maintainable deployment setup.

 ## License